Mobile design in app development

 User Experience Design is about a lot of aspects combined - psychological, anthropological, sociological.
 The first thing to do is establish the purpose of this kind of design.
-Depending on this, it might focus on different areas: communication design, instructional design and even game design.
+Design can focus on different areas: communication design, instructional design and even game design.

-As we mentioned earlier, users find the interaction between them and your product very important.
-If they are leaving your app having no frustrations, you did a great job.
-On the other hand, if they are satisfied, it means the design supported the brand’s promise and you have managed to build trust.
-We need to add one more thing here: great aesthetics might attract the user by making a great first impression, but if you want to build long-term relationships, you must focus on resolving users’ needs.
+As we’ve mentioned earlier, users find the interaction with your product very important.
+If they use your app with no frustrations, you did a great job.
+Moreover, if your users are satisfied, it means the design supported the brand’s promise and you have managed to build trust.
+We need to add one more thing here: great aesthetics might attract the user by making a great first impression, but if you want to build long-term relationships, you must focus on solving users’ needs.

-Based on Jesse James Garrett`s perspective, creating user-centered design has a lot to do with some other areas, including:
+Creating user-centred design is not solely connected to design.
+It has a lot to do with some other areas, including:

 This is the stage where everything is planned.
-A big part of resources has to be invested in the user-centered design process.
-Having a team in charge and the whole process divided into sprints brings good results in the user experience section.
+A big part of resources has to be invested in the user-centred design process.
+Having a team in charge and the whole process divided into sprints bring good results in the user experience section.

 The user part comes after establishing the working mechanisms.
 You have to look for user behaviours, needs, motivations and wishes.
 Do this by collecting feedback and by using observation techniques.